FlyingHat404/TokCom/README.md

-# Token Communications-Driven Multimodal Large Models in Resource-Constrained Multiuser Networks
+# Token Communication-Driven Multimodal Large Model

 This repository provides the code implementation for our proposed **token communication paradigm** for distributed multimodal large model deployment.
 By performing cross-modal alignment and task-oriented fine-tuning, our method enables efficient, task-oriented token transmission.